Dell EMC unveils latest fabric switch focusing on the ‘modern data centre’

-The release doubles the capacity of its predecessor and comes equipped with a host of open solutions for modern enterprise and service provider data centres.
+The release doubles the capacity of its predecessor and comes equipped with a host of open solutions for modern enterprise and service provider data centers.

 According to Dell EMC, a growing requirement among enterprise and service provider buyers is that they be able to make independent purchasing decisions around the networking hardware and software that they choose.
 Dell EMC calls this Open Networking and asserts it is central to the shift towards software-defined networking (SDN) – and that its latest Z-series switch embraces this new model to enable greater innovation, savings, and control.

-Powered by Broadcom’s 6.4 Terabit/second Ethernet switching silicon StrataXGS Tomahawk II, the new platform’s purpose is to hone in on the high-performance data centre spine or fabric applications to provide ‘ultra-fast’ network connectivity between data centre racks.
+Powered by Broadcom's 6.4 Terabit/second Ethernet switching silicon StrataXGS Tomahawk II, the new platform's purpose is to hone in on the high-performance data center spine or fabric applications to provide ‘ultra-fast' network connectivity between data center racks.

 This accounts for 64 ports of 100GbE in a compact 2RU form factor.
 Dell EMC networking and solutions senior vice president and general manager Tom Burns says this makes the new Z9264G-ON ideal for customers that are looking to retire large and costly legacy chassis switching systems.

-“Our enterprise and service provider customers have been unequivocal in their desire for innovative and Open Networking solutions for their data centre infrastructure,” says Burns.
+“Our enterprise and service provider customers have been unequivocal in their desire for innovative and Open Networking solutions for their data center infrastructure,” says Burns.

-Broadcom Switch Products senior vice president and general manager Ram Velaga says Dell EMC is helping to transform modern data centre networks with its vision for Open Networking.
+Broadcom Switch Products senior vice president and general manager Ram Velaga says Dell EMC is helping to transform modern data center networks with its vision for Open Networking.